Teacher Humaira AsifHumaira Asif, with permission

 Of Laura Nietzer, MY HERO Education Outreach Coordinator, she said, “She was always available to guide and help, even inviting our school principal to learn more about MY HERO."

-MY HERO teachers appreciate the organization’s learning resources because they help to integrate global content, issues, and perspectives into a standards-based curriculum and sees teacher and student projects through from start to finish.
+Teachers from around the world, like Humaira Asif, appreciate the organization’s learning resources because they help to integrate global content, issues, and perspectives into a standards-based curriculum and sees teacher and student projects through from start to finish.

 For more information, please visit MY HERO Teachers Room: /teachers